 Here’s how easy it is to remove messages using Clean Email:

 - Go to: https://app.clean.email

 - Log in with your account.

-- Select the Inbox option in the left pane.
+- Select the Inbox or All Mail option in the left pane.

-- Open any message from the sender whose emails you want to remove.
+- Mark an empty checkbox near the sender (or senders) whose emails you want to remove.
 Clean Email will automatically select all other messages you’ve received from the same address.

 In addition, the app can also unsubscribe you from unwanted subscriptions from online stores and other websites, block unwanted senders to make sure that their emails will never reach your inbox again, and more.

 Because Clean Email is verified by Google as a trusted application and undergoes an annual independent security review, you can rest assured, knowing it won’t expose your emails or other sensitive information.

 We hope that the instructions provided in this article have helped you clean up your messy inbox, and we encourage you to click the bookmark button so that you can come back to them in the future.
 Of course, you can always skip learning how to delete all emails from one sender by using a third-party bulk email organizer like Clean Email, which works with all major mail service providers.